 Organizations across the globe now consider organizational culture as one of the most critical contributing factors responsible for consistent business growth.
 So, we came up with an essential guide to building a great organizational culture – hope you find it useful

-It is a combination of underlying beliefs, values, assumptions, and methods of interaction that help create the desired social and psychological environment in an organization.
+Organizational culture is a combination of underlying beliefs, values, assumptions, and methods of interaction that help create the desired social and psychological environment in an organization.

-Also, it is important that the organization culture needs to change and evolve constantly along with the business changes.
-However, a few common key characteristics of a good organizational culture that remains constant over time.
+Also, it is important that the organization’s culture needs to change and evolve constantly along with the business changes.

 The most important of these characteristics are as follows: